 What are chemical peels?

 With a chemical treatment in Grand Rapids, a chemical solution is applied directly to the skin that causes it to exfoliate and eventually peel off, revealing newly revealed youthful skin.
 Our board-certified plastic surgeon Dr. Ewa Timek and her highly skilled technicians have perfected this restoring procedure.
 Chemical Peels can affect two layers of the skin, the epidermis, and the dermis.
 The epidermis is the visible outer layer, and the dermis sits just beneath.
 This deeper layer contains nerve endings, sweat glands, and hair follicles.
 All chemical peels remove a controlled amount of skin cells from the epidermis.
 Think of it as removing a thin layer of dust.
 A stronger peel may also remove a small part of the dermis.
 The results speak for themselves, as regenerated skin is exposed that is smoother and much less wrinkled than the old skin, leaving a more even color and brighter complexion.
-There are three types of chemical peel, based on how deeply they exfoliate the skin:
+Our Peel perfection at a glance:

 What are the Benefits of Chemical Peels?

 You truly don’t know the benefits until you experience your Chemical Peel and its perks firsthand.
 Not only does it improve your skin tone and complexity, but a Chemical Peel in Grand Rapids also has the potential to stimulate new collagen and healthy skin cell growth, which are essential to a flawless complexion.
 The acid used removes a uniform amount of damaged skin cells across the treatment area.
 When done appropriately, this allows the skin to heal with minimal color changes.
 Below is a list of benefits that keep patients coming back to Advanced Plastic Surgery for Chemical Peels and why our technicians spend so much time specializing in the popular procedure.

 - Reveals smoother, fresher skin and restores a silkier texture